Here are some of the questions we hear most often from people wanting to try gliding.

 How many people can you fly in one day?

-Currently we can fly a maximum of two trial lessons per day, but our capacity will soon be increasing with the purchase of another glider.
+Currently we can fly a maximum of five trial lessons per day, depending on instructor availability and weather.

 Is this the same as hang-gliding/para-gliding?